karaatfullstack/Github-How-Tos/setting-up-github-org.md

 1. Go to [github](https://github.com) and click the "+" button in the upper righthand corner
 2. Select "New organization" from the dropdown
-3. Select the free tier, then input a unique name for your organization (e.g. graceshopper-team-awesome)
+3. Select the free tier, then input a unique name for your organization (e.g. mikes-org)
 4. Input your personal email, select "My personal account", and click "Next"
-5. Add all your teammates to this organization by searching for their Github usernames.
-Please also add your mentor and your instructor.
-Members should be made owners.
+5. Add all your teammates to this organization by searching for their Github usernames
+ - Please also add your mentor and your instructor.
+Once your org is set up, all team members should be made owners.
-  *Note* you can add people after this step, so feel free to continue on if you're missing some usernames.
+  **Note** you can add people after this step, so feel free to continue on if you're missing some usernames.
 6. Click "Complete set-up"

 There's no need to fill out this next page ("Welcome to Github").
 You can scroll to the bottom and click "Submit".

 ## Creating and Initializing your repo

-1. Go to your organizations homepage (e.g. https://github.com/graceshopper-team-awesome)
+1. Go to your organizations homepage (e.g. https://github.com/mikes-org)
 2. Select the green button "Create a new repository"
 3. Enter the name of your repository (e.g. graceshopper-project)
 4. Select "Public" for the visibility